porscheofficial/speed-estimation-traffic-monitoring/README.md

 ```

 #### With CUDA
 **Note: We used this setup on an Nvidia GeForce RTX 3090 with Cuda 11.4.
-It can happen that this setup needs some modifications to fit your exact GPU setup.**
+It can happen that this setup needs some modifications to fit your individual setup.**

 0. (Have `docker` installed)
 1. Go through steps 4. - 11. from the [local setup](#local-setup), to prepare the repository which will later be mounted into the docker container.